 The cast member announced, “Please welcome aboard the Hoffpauir Family.”

-Finally, our Disney Fantasy Cruise finally was underway.
+Finally, our Disney Fantasy Cruise began.

 Lastly, we snapped a quick picture of the kids near the entrance of the ship.

 First, Stacey went to the front desk to ask a few questions and then we proceeded to our stateroom – 5016.